EdinburghNLP/Refresh/README.md

 # Refresh: Ranking Sentences for Extractive Summarization with Reinforcement Learning

-This repository releases codes for our Refresh model.
+This repository releases our code for the Refresh model.
 It is improved from our code for [Sidenet](https://github.com/shashiongithub/sidenet).
-They use Tensorflow 0.10, please use scripts provided by Tensorflow to translate them to newer upgrades.
+It uses Tensorflow 0.10, please use scripts provided by Tensorflow to translate them to newer upgrades.

 Please contact me at shashi.narayan@ed.ac.uk for any question.